yuchenlin/rebiber/README.md

 **Please feel free to create PR to add your conferences here following the next section!**

-Thanks for [Anton Tsitsulin](http://tsitsul.in/)'s great work on collecting such a complete bib files!
+Thanks for [Anton Tsitsulin](http://tsitsul.in/)'s great work on collecting such a complete set bib files!

 <!--
 python bib2json.py -i data/iclr2020.bib -o data/iclr2020.json